 DISTANCE EDUCATION DISCLOSURE

 Ameritech College of Healthcare, as a participating member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), is authorized to offer distance programs in all states that participate in the State Authorization Reciprocity Agreement (SARA).
 Approval for institutional participation was granted by the State of Utah Office of Higher Education on March 04, 2020.
-California is the only state that does not participate in SARA.
+California is the only state that does not participate in NC-SARA.

 The Utah System of Higher Education (USHE) is the agency designated to serve as the UT SARA portal entity —the Utah point of contact for students and institutions for SARA questions, complaints and other communications.
 USHE works to ensure complaints against schools are resolved according to state statute as well as NC-SARA policies.
-If a student has a complaint, the student should begin the complaint process with the institution and if resolution is not found, the student could file a complaint with Utah SARA or complete an online form here.
+If a student has a complaint, the student should begin the complaint process with the institution and if resolution is not found, the student could file a complaint with Utah SARA or complete an online form at here.

 If a student wishes to contact the state portal entities for his or her home state, contact information for state authorization liaisons in each SARA state can be found on the NC-SARA website.
 State by state contact information for agencies responsible for receiving student consumer complaints is available online.